 On the way home she said she was tired.
 I challenged her.
 She psyched herself out.
 Her argument quickly changed to one of “it isn’t fair”.

 You see, her friend only practices 2-3 times a week.
-The rest of her time is spent on musical endeavors.
-She doesn’t even care about swimming, Julliard is in her future.
+The rest of her time is spent on other sports.
+She doesn’t even care about swimming.
 The child is not only talented but also beautiful, kind and compassionate.
 It is hard not to like her and easy to be jealous of her.
 Grace quite obviously was.
 I can’t blame her.
-Her mom is equally talented, stunning and a wonderful person.

 It isn’t fair.
 She only practices 2-3 times a week.
 She is fast.